unchiu/esphome-opentherm/README.md

+# ❗ OpenTherm in ESPHome core

+Starting with ESPHome 2024.11 this component is included in core! 🎉 There is no need to reference this repository for normal usage scenarios.
+Use [official documentation](https://esphome.io/components/opentherm.html) to configure your OpenTherm bridge.

+If you want to test bleeding edge features and fixes, read the section on `develop` branch below.

 # OpenTherm Component for ESPHome

 OpenTherm (OT) is a standard communications protocol used in central heating systems for the communication between